RULES & POLICIES

 15. RESTART: - A competitor who commences performing an item, and stops, and is allowed to restart the item, will receive a critique but no marks.
 Commencing with the wrong music may be tolerated, provided the fault is quickly corrected, and the dance has not begun.

 16. A group is to consist of no less than 5 members.

-17. Our theatre floor is not suitable for acrobatic moves and we dont not encourage any use of acro in dance.
+17. Our theatre floor is not suitable for acrobatic moves and we do not encourage any use of acro in dance.
 We are still wishing to uphold true dance in its art form and acro moves will not gain extra technical points except in an acro solo .
 Acro is done at your own risk.
-Acro moves can be done in all styles of dance except the jazz solo no acro section in which you can only do a leap, split or mount . no acro at all. ( NO CARTWHEELS this is basic acro move) From 2017 we will have a straight acro solo, duo/trio and troupes.
+Acro moves can be done in all styles of dance except the jazz solo no tricks section and lyrical solo no tricks section,in which you can only do a leap, split or mount . no acro at all. ( NO CARTWHEELS this is basic acro move) From 2017 we will have a straight acro solo, duo/trio and troupes.

 18. Competitors perform at own risk.
 Please bring your own rosin especially Classical Students, we are not responsible for this.

 19. Competitors are permitted to dance up age groups in solos, duos and troupes so long as the dance is not repeated in the comp.
 They must dance in one age group for each regional only.
 If you choose to dance up and age group all your solos must be in that age group including Champ dancer for that regional .